 Drive a Bulldozer

 Have you wondered how cool it would be to drive an excavator or a bulldozer?
-Well, you can have this experience without any knowledge of how the machinery works but only at Dig This Las Vegas.
+You can experience this without knowing how the machinery works, but only at Dig, Las Vegas.
+And you guessed it, the main attraction is bulldozers.
+This is a great way to play out your childhood fantasies and operate heavy-duty equipment!
+Book your tour here: Las Vegas Heavy Equipment Playground.

 Trampoline Dodgeball

 The best and safest place for the kids to play is a trampoline park.
 There are multiple games the kids can play at the park.
-Bouncing and jumping over the trampoline makes the kids joyful, and even the adults can enjoy this by playing dodgeball.
+Bouncing and jumping over the trampoline makes the kids joyful; even adults can enjoy this by playing dodgeball.

 Wreck Room – A Destruction Experience